-AmeriCorps members receive a living allowance of $15,100, a $6,345 education award upon successful completion of service, healthcare, childcare coverage (for eligible members), and professional development opportunities throughout their term of service.
+AmeriCorps members receive a living allowance of $14,933, a $4,441.50 education award upon successful completion of service, and professional development opportunities throughout their term of service.
 If the member qualifies, they will also receive student loan forbearance and interest payments.
 Housing is not included.

 Envirolution AmeriCorps Position Description (this document)